 - Your registration appointment time is based on your number of earned hours (EHRS).
 Those with higher credits earned register the earliest.

-- New Fall/Spring Freshmen and Fall/Spring Transfer students register through the SOAR Program - 704-687-0340.
+- New Fall/Spring first-year and transfer students register through New Student Orientation (NSO).

 - In-progress courses are used for course prerequisite checking.